-On August 20, 1959, the first Aurelio’s Pizza opened its doors at 2041 Ridge Rd in Homewood, Illinois.
+On August 20, 1959, the first Aurelio’s Pizza® opened its doors at 2041 Ridge Road in Homewood, Illinois.
 This small storefront had just enough room for about 4 tables and a small kitchen with one pizza oven.
-In 1959, Pizza was a relatively new concept.
-Joe would sell 6 or 7 pizzas a day, but Joe’s home cooked italian beef sandwiches kept him going.
+In 1959, pizza was a relatively new concept.
+Joe would sell 6 or 7 pizzas a day, but Joe’s home cooked Italian beef sandwiches kept him going.
 Joe made some changes to the dough and sauce recipe and began using fresh, homemade Italian sausage rather than pre-cooking it.
 These changes made quite a difference and pizza sales began to grow.
 Joe persevered by working 7 days a week, as cook, waiter and delivery guy, while building his reputation and customer loyalty…day by day, one customer at a time.

 It wasn’t long before Joe’s pizzas caught on and he needed to expand his kitchen and dining room.
 As luck would have it, the two adjoining store fronts became available.
 In 1962 Joe rented the store fronts at 2045 Ridge Road, which once housed Shreiber’s Hardware.
 The first expanded space housed the new kitchen and bar, which was set up for adults and smaller groups.
 The other half was geared towards parties and the teenage crowd, equipped with a jukebox, large picnic table type seating with the iconic, red and white checker-top and walls covered in news headlines.
 Joe was always present, whether in the kitchen making pizzas or walking the dining room visiting with customers Joe always made you feel welcome.
 Everybody felt they personally knew Joe and that’s where the slogan, “Tell ’em Joe Sent Me” originated.